Insulation

 Situation

 Bunkies are not meant to be full-time living quarters, but they can be!
 Some folks even live in them way up north in the winter.
-If you wanted to, you could add insulation and siding to the outside (since your probably don't want to take up valuable indoor space).
+If you wanted, you could add insulation and siding to the outside (since your probably don't want to take up valuable indoor space).
 But usually you just want enough insulation to have effective climate control for occasional or seasonal use.
 You should consider your own situation.
 For most people, it doesn't make sense to spend thousands that will take years to decades to recoup.

-But for almost everyone, we recommend doing the following....
+But for almost everyone, we recommend doing the following, which will leave you much better off than most RVs in extreme temps....

 Solution